Skip the flight: The best family cruises you can drive to in every U.S. homeport

 Small pool and hot tub surrounded by deck chairs on a cruise ship

-The pool deck on Carnival Pride (Photo: Carnival Cruise Line)
+The pool deck on Carnival Pride.
+(Photo: Carnival Cruise Line)

 Carnival Pride might be one of the line’s smaller ships, but it packs a punch with children’s activities, family-friendly entertainment, and free specialty dining options that appeal to even the pickiest eaters.
 The youth club has activities especially designed for various age groups.
 Meanwhile, teens get access to their own space and programming.
 The main attraction for families can be found on the top deck, where two thrilling water slides and a splash zone comprise the water park.

-Itineraries from Baltimore: Bermuda, Bahamas and Caribbean, Greenland and Canada, and the Panama Canal
+Itineraries: Bermuda, Bahamas and Caribbean, Greenland and Canada, and the Panama Canal

 Massachusetts